For a product to be purchased, there must first be an audience who wants or needs it.

 That was when Hearn’s journey into the world of fitness began.
 Hearn shared her journey online and built an audience around fitness and training.

-Today, Hearn has 1.82 million followers on Instagram and recently launched her own line of women’s activewear.
+Today, Hearn has 1.8 million followers on Instagram and has launched her own line of women’s activewear, the Onyx & Rose skin care line and the Alani Nu energy drink brand.

-In a traditional business, a company would have first designed women’s activewear and then paid to market its line of clothing to a perceived audience.
+In a traditional business, a company would have designed women’s activewear and then paid to market its clothing line to a perceived audience.

 Hearn is a great example of turning this business model on its head.
 Before ever selling a single product, Hearn spent years building an organic and loyal audience base.
 By the time she marketed her first product, she had a group of people who believed in her and believed in anything she had to sell.

-Barstool Sports is another great example of a business that started with media and later turned to selling products.
+Barstool Sports is another excellent example of a business that started with media and later turned to selling products.

 This loyal fanbase eventually translated into earnings from merchandise sales and gambling.